ismailceylan/type.js/readme.md

 npm install @iceylan/type.js
 ```

 After installed the Type.js in your project, you can import the modules that you needed as ES modules.
-Currently requiring with commonjs doesn't supported.
+Currently `require`ing with commonjs doesn't supported.

 ```js
 import { Type, Trait, Interface } from "@iceylan/type.js";